 – Pope Benedict XVI from the address given to the US Bishops during his visit to the US on April 16th, 2008

-Magdalen College is honored to have Fr.
-Roger R. Boucher serving as chaplain.
-Father Boucher celebrates Mass on campus on Sundays and on weekdays.
+Magdalen College is honored to have Father Stephen Rocker serving in the Office of Spiritual Life.
+Father Rocker celebrates Mass on campus on Sundays and on weekdays.
 He also has appointed times for confession each day and is available for spiritual direction.

 At Magdalen College we seek to integrate a rich liturgical life with the great devotional traditions of the Church.
 In addition to daily Mass, confession, and the Liturgy of the Hours, students also gather daily to pray the rosary.
 A wide variety of other devotions play a role in the spiritual lives of our students.